U.S. National Archives & Records Administration

 To equip NARA for the ongoing digitization of U.S. Federal government documents and materials considered important enough for legal or historical reasons to be permanently preserved and archived under stringent technical guidelines.

-A combination of high-volume book/large-format, microfilm, microfiche and paper document scanners, including the Zeutschel Omniscan 14000- series and accompanying Omniscan 12 64-bit software which was designed specifically to meet NARA’s standards.
+A combination of high-volume book/large-format, microfilm, microfiche and paper document scanners, including the Zeutschel Omniscan 14000-series and accompanying Omniscan 12 64-bit software, both designed specifically to meet NARA’s standards.

 - Zeutschel Omniscan 12 64-bit software